-Home to the private collection of Japanese businessman and philanthropist Kaichiro Nezu, the Nezu Museum is one of the city’ most comprehensive collections of Japanese and east Asian art.
-Here you’ll find a huge selection of art on display, including calligraphy, painting, ceramics, and textiles.
-The museum was once Nezu’s house, but after his passing his son made it into a public museum in order to preserve and share the impressive collection found here.
-Inside the museum, you’ll also find a small, lush Japanese-style garden complete with tranquil ponds and small Buddha statues.
+Home to the Japanese businessman and philanthropist Nezu Kaichirō , the Nezu Museum houses one of Tokyo’s most comprehensive collections of Japanese and East Asian art, including calligraphy, painting, ceramics, and textiles.
+After Nezu’s passing, his son turned his late father’s home into a public museum in order to preserve and share the impressive collection.
+Walk inside and you will also find a small, lush Japanese-style garden complete with tranquil ponds and small Buddha statues.

-Although Akihabara’s neon-drenched streets populated by anime characters and overflowing collectible toy stores seems like the antithesis of classic Japanese art and culture, it’s in fact home to one of the city’s best artisanal shopping strips.
-Known as 2k540 Aki-Oka Artisan, this collection of stores runs underneath the Yamanote line between Akihabara and Okachimachi Stations (hence the name Aki-Oka).
-Here you’ll find around 50 different shops and cafés all displaying classic Japanese arts and crafts created by contemporary artisans.
+While the neon-drenched area of Akihabara is known for its anime characters and endless toy stores, its also home to one of Tokyo’s best artisanal shopping strips.
+Known as 2k540 Aki-Oka Artisan, the collection of stores runs underneath the Yamanote line between Akihabara and Okachimachi Stations (hence the name Aki-Oka).
+Here you will find around 50 different shops and cafés, all displaying classic Japanese arts and crafts created by contemporary artisans.

-To learn a little more about Japan’s love of theatre, it’s worth heading over to Waseda University, where you’ll find the city’s fascinating Theater Museum, it’s actually Asia’s only museum dedicated solely to the theatre.
-Inside the museum, you’ll find exhibits dedicated to classic Japanese performing arts like kabuki and noh, as well as a huge display on the influence of Western theatre on the more modern scene.
-As well as permanent displays, the museum also often hosts interactive events where visitors are invited to join in on role-playing workshops and games.
-For more information on upcoming events, be sure to check the website.
+To learn more about Japan’s love of theatre, it’s worth heading over to Waseda University, where you will find the city’s fascinating Theatre Museum, which is also Asia’s only museum dedicated solely to theatre.
+Once inside, you will discover exhibits devoted to classic Japanese performing arts such as kabuki and noh, as well as a large display of Western theatre’s influence on modern Japanese performing art.
+The Theatre Museum often includes visitors in their events by inviting them to join in on role-playing workshops and games.

 When it comes to Japanese art, there’s arguably no form more influential and iconic than ukiyo-e woodblock printing.
-Located in the historic neighbourhood of Asakusa, this museum is home to a huge selection of ukiyo-e prints as well as textile displays prominently taken from the Edo period.
-Located an easy five-minute walk from the Asakusa Station it’s an ideal sightseeing spot to add to your cultural Asakusa itinerary.
+Located in the historic neighbourhood of Asakusa, the Amuse Museum is home to a large collection of ukiyo-e prints as well as textile from the Edo period.
+Located near Asakusa Station, it is an ideal sightseeing spot to add to your itinerary.

-Although a museum dedicated to paper might sound horribly boring, the Paper Museum in Oji is far from dull.
-The museum is home to around 40,000 items covering all facets of the paper world, both the practical and the artistic.
-Inside this rather striking building, you’ll find displays on the invention of paper, its history, and, of course, origami.
-If you visit on the weekend, you can also try your hand at making your very own washi (Japanese paper), make sure to visit the museum on a weekend.
+The Paper Museum in Oji is a museum like no other.
+Home to around 40,000 items, it covers all facets of the paper world, both practical and artistic.
+Inside this rather striking building, you will find displays covering the invention of paper, its history, and, of course, origami.
+For a chance to make your very own washi (Japanese paper), make sure to visit the museum on a weekend.

-Home to a collection of over 500 kimonos, the Ome Kimono Museum is your one-stop kimono shop.
-It’s a little bit of a journey from central Tokyo, but if you’re serious about kimonos, it’s well worth the effort.
-The museum is built inside a 200-year-old storehouse.
-The collection on display changes seasonally, offering no shortage of stunning exhibits.
-In the exhibits, you’ll find kimonos worn by the imperial family and historical pieces including the outfits worn by Prince Nashimoto at the coronation of Emperor Taisho during the early 1900s.
+Home to a collection of more than 500 kimonos, the Ome Kimono Museum is a celebration of the traditional garments.
+Built inside a 200-year-old storehouse, the collection on display changes seasonally, offering no shortage of stunning exhibits.
+Stroll around the museum and you will find kimonos worn by the imperial family and historical pieces, including the outfits worn by Prince Nashimoto at the coronation of Emperor Taishō during the early 1900s.